Seth Isaac Johnson

-Seth Isaac Johnson (born July 10, 2000) is a Canadian actor, recently known as Finn in R.L._Stine's 2025 YA Horror, "Pumkinhead" and Max, in Megan Park's 2024 comedy-drama film My Old Ass, as well as the recurring role of Eugene in Season 2 of the hit series Firefly Lane.
+Seth Isaac Johnson (born July 10, 2000) is a Canadian actor, recently known as Finn in R.L._Stine's 2025 YA Horror, "Pumpkinhead" and "Pumpkinhead 2" and Max, in Megan Park's 2024 comedy-drama film My Old Ass, Shawn Raider in Supernatural, as well as the recurring role of Eugene in Season 2 of the hit series Firefly Lane.
 Early in his career, Johnson was notable for his recurring dramatic role as Denny Larsen in AMC's The Killing.
+Also as Danny in Nickelodeon's original TV movie Splitting Adam.

 Life and career

 Seth landed his first major role in AMC's dark crime drama The Killing.
-Appearing in over 20 episodes, Seth delivered a raw, heart wrenching performance as the younger brother of a murdered girl.
-Award-winning director Patty Jenkins wrote of Seth, "He is truly exceptional and gifted beyond his years...He was a joy to work with in all regards and it was this and his talent that helped create the masterful series "The Killing” became”.
+Appearing in over 20 episodes, Seth delivered a raw performance as the younger brother of a murdered girl.
+Award-winning director Patty Jenkins wrote of Seth, "He is truly exceptional and gifted beyond his years...He was a joy to work with in all regards and it was this and his talent that helped create the masterful series "The Killing” became.

-Seth’s depth and versatility has allowed him to portray a variety of contrasting, comedic and dramatic roles.
-Appearing as science minded characters in Disney’s Mech x-4 and Nickelodeon's Splitting Adam, a vengeful origin story character in Once Upon a Time and a possessed teen in Supernatural; for which he was nominated for a Best Supporting Actor Leo Award.

-Seth completed a degree in Behavioral Neuroscience while filming recurring role in Netflix series Firefly Lane before spending an his first summer out of school filming Writer/Director Megan Parks Sundance hit, My Old Ass, with the "astoundingly wonderful and kind” cast, and production team.
+Seth was nominated for a Best Guest Star Performance for his role of Shawn Raider in the TV Series Supernatural, at the 2018 Leo Awards.
+He completed a degree in Behavioral Neuroscience while filming recurring role in Netflix series Firefly Lane before spending his first summer out of school filming Writer/Director Megan Parks Sundance hit, My Old Ass, in Muskoka.

 Seth is the son of actor Tanis Dolman and musician Jason O. Johnson.